elm/compiler/hints/implicit-casts.md

   2. Based on experience reports from Scala users, it seemed like the convenience was not worth the hidden cost.
 Yes, you can convert `n` in `(n + 1.5)` and everything is nice, but when you are in larger programs that are sparsely annotated, it can be quite difficult to figure out what is going on.

 This user data may be confounded by the fact that Scala allows quite extensive conversions, not just from `Int` to `Float`, but I think it is worth taking seriously nonetheless.
-So it is _possible_, but it is has tradeoffs.
+So it is _possible_, but it has tradeoffs.

 ## Conclusion